Cachamoe/Code-Refractor/README.md

 ## Website Features
 1) Modern, up to date page for ease of use
 2) Buttons for quicker page navigation
-3) Paragraphs that briefly explain the goals of the company
+3) Brief paragraphs that explain the goals of the company

 ## Programs: HTML and CSS